John Brown (abolitionist): Paintings

 A well-known image of Brown in the later 19th century is a Currier and Ives print, based on a lost painting by Louis Ransom.
 It portrays Brown as a Christ-like figure.
 The "Virgin and Child" typically depicted with Christ are here a black mother and mulatto child.
 Legend says that Brown kissed the mythical baby but virtually all scholars agree that this did not in fact happen.
 Above Brown's head, like a halo, is the flag of Virginia and its motto, Sic semper tyrannis ("Thus always to tyrants").
 According to Brown's supporters, the government of Virginia was tyrannical and according to fugitive slaves, it "is as well the black man's, as the white man's motto".

 In 1938, Kansas painter John Steuart Curry was commissioned to prepare murals for the Kansas State Capitol in Topeka, Kansas.
 He chose as his subject the Kansan John Brown, seen by many as the most important man in Kansas history.
-In the resulting mural, Tragic Prelude, Brown holds a Bible in one hand and a "Beecher's Bible" (rifle) in the other.
-Behind him are Union and Confederate troops, with dead soldiers; a reference to the Bleeding Kansas period, which Brown was at the center of, and which was commonly seen to have been a dress rehearsal, a "tragic prelude", to the increasingly inevitable Civil War.
+In the resulting mural, Tragic Prelude, Brown holds a Bible in one hand and a Beecher's Bible rifle in the other.
+Behind him are Union and Confederate troops, with dead soldiers, a reference to the Bleeding Kansas period.

 In 1941, Jacob Lawrence illustrated Brown's life in The Legend of John Brown, a series of 22 gouache paintings.
 By 1977, these were in such fragile condition that they could not be displayed, and the Detroit Institute of Arts had to commission Lawrence to recreate the series as silkscreen prints.
 The result was a limited-edition portfolio of 22 hand-screened prints, published with a poem, John Brown, by Robert Hayden, commissioned specifically for the project.
-Though Brown had been a popular topic for many painters, The Legend of John Brown was the first series to explore his legacy from an African-American perspective.
+The Legend of John Brown was the first series to explore his legacy from an African-American perspective.

-Paintings such as Thomas Hovenden's The Last Moments of John Brown immortalize an apocryphal story in which a Black woman offers the condemned Brown her baby to kiss on his way to the gallows.
-It was probably a tale invented by journalist James Redpath.
+Paintings such as Thomas Hovenden's The Last Moments of John Brown immortalize an apocryphal story in which a black woman offers the condemned Brown her baby to kiss on his way to the gallows.
+The tale was probably invented by journalist James Redpath.